Russell County High School: Future Business Leaders of America

-The Future Business Leaders of America class is a business club that is offered by RCHS.
+The Future Business Leaders of America class is a business club offered by RCHS.
 In this club, students are able to go more in-depth into the life of business, programming, operations, and business finances.
 Students in this class can compete with other schools across the state or country in complex business competitions.
 Students who participate in FBLA are prepared for a career in business.
 They are also taught how to properly run a business and keep one stable.
 Leadership is a main point that is constantly taught to students, so when they leave and pass the class, they know how to be a proper leader.

 FBLA prepares students for multiple career pathways other than business.
 They also have experiences in order to join the military or choose another career pathway that better suits them.
 The FBLA class at Russell County High School prepares students for the world of business and gives them experiences for other career pathways so they are best suited for life after graduation.